eclipse-che/che-operator/olm/README.md

 `deploy/olm-catalog/che-operator/eclipse-che-preview-kubernetes/manifests`
 `deploy/olm-catalog/che-operator/eclipse-che-preview-openshift/manifests`

-Each bundle consist of cluster service version file(CSV) and custom resource definition file(CRD).
+Each bundle consists of a cluster service version file(CSV) and a custom resource definition file(CRD).
-CRD file describes "checluster" kubernetes api resource object(object fields name, format, description and so on.).
+CRD file describes "cheCluster" kubernetes api resource object(object fields name, format, description and so on).
-Kubernetes api need this information to correctly store custom resource object "checluster".
+Kubernetes api needs this information to correctly store a custom resource object "cheCluster".
-This object user could modify to change Eclipse Che configuration.
+Custom resource object users could modify to change Eclipse Che configuration.
-Che operator watch "checluster" object and re-deploy Che with desired configuration.
+Che operator watches "cheCluster" object and re-deploy Che with desired configuration.
-CSV file contains all "deploy" and "permission" specific information, which Olm needs to install Eclipse Che operator.
+The CSV file contains all "deploy" and "permission" specific information, which Olm needs to install The Eclipse Che operator.

 # 3. Make new changes to OLM bundle